Sleep Clinic Listings

 Respiratory & Sleep Medicine Physicians

-In particular, Respiratory & Sleep Medicine Physicians are at the apex in terms of the diagnosis & treatment of various sleep disorders.
+In particular, Respiratory & sleep Medicine Physicians are at the apex of diagnosing and treating various sleep disorders.

-They specialise in an array of examination techniques, diagnostic tools, treatment options, and after care.
+They specialise in various examination techniques, diagnostic tools, treatment options, and aftercare.

-Furthermore, these doctors have undergone an extra 3 years of extensive academic medical training to attain this speciality.
+Furthermore, these doctors have undergone an extra 3 years of extensive academic medical training to attain this specialty.

-What may not get picked up at your garden variety home sleep study from a chemist, could invariably be diagnosed by one of these specialist physicians.
+What may not be picked up at your garden-variety home sleep study from a chemist could invariably be diagnosed by one of these specialist physicians.

 Sleep Psychologists

-As an aside, Sleep Psychologists are no less important in the professional field of sleep health.
+As an aside, Sleep Psychologists are no less critical in the professional field of sleep health.

-The root cause of your sleep health problems could be physical – or it may not.
-Your mind is a powerful organ that needs its rest.
-The ability to switch off after a long day can be difficult for some, as well as preparing for bedtime.
+The root cause of your sleep health problems could be physical or not.
+Your mind is a powerful organ that needs rest.
+For some, switching off after a long day and preparing for bedtime can be difficult.

-There’s a number of non-physical factors that can influence your sleep health:
+Many non-physical factors can influence your sleep health:

-Importantly, Sleep Psychologists can dig deep into your consciousness & evaluate strategies to improve your sleep health, and therefore, your wellbeing.
+Importantly, Sleep Psychologists can examine your consciousness and evaluate strategies for improving your sleep health and, therefore, your well-being.

-Interestingly, some clinics offer a suite of options housing their own individual specialist clinics for various sleep disorders.
+Interestingly, some clinics offer a suite of options, housing their specialist clinics for various sleep disorders.
 If you’re up for it, shop around or use our search function above.

 Recent Listings